Tomislav Dadić

-Tomislav Dadić (/sr/; born 15 December 1997) is a Croatian professional footballer who plays as a left-back for Serbian SuperLiga club Radnički 1923.
+Tomislav Dadić (/sr/; born 15 December 1997) is a Croatian professional footballer who plays as a left-back for Serbian club Novi Pazar.

 Club career

 Born in Split, Croatia, Dadić start his playing career in local clubs Dugopolje, Hrvace and Solin before on 20 June 2022 moving to Bosnian club Posušje where he stayed just on one year.
 On 20 June 2023, he joined from neighboring club Posušje on a free transfer in tho Premier League BH club Široki Brijeg where he signed a two-year contract with them, and where he stayed just for one season.

 On 14 January 2024, he joined Serbian SuperLiga club Radnički 1923 where he signed a two-year contract.

-On 11 February 2024, in a very uncertain and hard home match on Čika Dača Stadium against Radnički Niš, he made his debut in the Serbian SuperLiga, Where his new team got a 3:2 victory.
+On 11 February 2024, in a very uncertain and hard home match on Čika Dača Stadium against Radnički Niš, he made his debut in the Serbian SuperLiga, where his new team got a 3–2 victory.